-The Contingent Value Right ("CVR"), included within Other above, relates to a US listed company and were provided as part of a private loan.
-The CVR represents a 10.4% interest in each of the entity's operating subsidiaries' note payable.
-The Company engaged an independent valuation specialist, Valuescope Inc., to perform a valuation of the CVR as at December 31, 2021 and 2020.
+The CVR represents a 19.9% interest in each of the entity's operating subsidiaries' note payable.
+The Company engaged an independent valuation specialist, Valuescope Inc., to perform a valuation of the CVR as at December 31, 2022 and 2021.

 The valuation methodologies used in the valuation of the CVR included: